 - 1. Ensure that you have created profiles for hub and edge devices.
-See Profile on page 57. - 2.
+See Profile on page 53. - 2.
 Go to Configuration > Device. - 3.
 In the Device menu, select Import Devices.
-The Import Devices dialog box opens.

-4. Click Download CSV template.

-A TEMPLATES_IMPORT_DEVICES.csv file is downloaded to your computer.
-The template contains details about devices already added to SD-WAN Orchestrator MEA.

-- 5. Open the CSV file in Microsoft Excel, add a new row for each additional device you want to import, and save the file. - 6.
+- 4. Click Download CSV template. - A TEMPLATES\IMPORT\DEVICES.csv file is downloaded to your computer.
+The template contains details about devices already added to SD-WAN Orchestrator MEA. - 5.
+Open the CSV file in Microsoft Excel, add a new row for each additional device you want to import, and save the file. - 6.
 Click Import Device, select the .csv file, and click Open.